Renowow/cse15l-lab-reports/lab-report-1-week- 2.md

 1. creat a new file with sothing in it

-2. In command put: `scp WhereAmI.java cs15lsp22zz@ieng6.ucsd.edu:~/` (zz shoud be your own one)
+2. In command put: `$ scp WhereAmI.java cs15lsp22zz@ieng6.ucsd.edu:~/` (zz shoud be your own one)

 3. log into SSH without password and check, it already there!

-4. What's more, We can use the pattern: ssh cs15lsp22zz@ieng6.ucsd.edu "<commands>", and it only takes one step to implement command in server from client.
+4. What's more, We can use the pattern: `$ ssh cs15lsp22zz@ieng6.ucsd.edu "<commands>"`, and it only takes one step to implement command in server from client.
 Really reduce time!

 ![hints](lab1.6.png)